nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-08-03-bar-chart-test-d3-checkpoint.md

 ---

-I've pursued data visualization with a dogged obsession, and progress has been slow.
-The learning curve is steep, or maybe I'm just slow.
+I have studied data visualization every day for the last three months, in an effort to improve my skills, but progress has been slow.
+The learning curve is steep.

 In learning D3.js, I've tried most resources: YouTube videos, Udemy courses, and a range of books.
 The best book that I've encountered for learning D3.js is Scott Murray's _Interactive Data Visualization for the Web_, which provides a solid foundation and assumes little prior knowledge.
 In Chapter 9, Murray builds a bar chart that updates dynamically when the user clicks on a paragraph element -- a new bar comes in when the user clicks on text reading "Add a bar", and a bar slides out when the user clicks on text reading "Remove a bar".
 It's a fun exercise that highlights the fundamental "selections" of D3--enter(), exit(), and merge().